 I can't wait to help you learn the best potty training tips for toddlers and kids with autism with a free step by step plan for giving you all of the necessary information you need to get your child trained and throw those diapers away for good!
-From printable reward charts, certificates for children, and more, you couldn’t have more tools at your fingertips.
+From printable reward charts, certificates for children, and coloring pages, you couldn’t have more tools at your fingertips.
 Teaching children to use the toilet can be frustrating, but it doesn’t have to be.
-Whether you have a child with autism symptoms or toddler with ADHD, just read each page and follow the program one step at a time along with other recommendations.
+Whether you have a kiddo with autism or toddler with ADHD, just read through each page and follow the program one step at a time along with other recommendations.
 Getting them fully trained in a short period of time is possible and can actually be fun and rewarding too!

-Knowing the right age to get started can be half the battle in getting your child trained.
-Your child should not only have the readiness signs, but also be able to perform the necessary behaviors needed to independently use the toilet.
+Knowing the right age to get started can be half the battle in getting your little one trained.
+They should not only have the readiness signs, but also be able to perform the necessary behaviors needed to independently use the toilet.
 This may include being able to stay dry for longer periods of time or attempting to constantly remove a diaper after having a bowel movement or getting wet.
 You can learn more about these signs by clicking the link above.

 For many children a sticker chart helps provide motivation for using the toilet and makes the process much more fun!
 Parents of kids with autism symptoms may also provide these to be used during ABA sessions as part of discrete trials for helping their child develop associated behaviors.
 They can add stickers, stars or color each spot as they demonstrate the skills, then when it's full you can give them a larger reward.
 Saving their favorite toy for the bathroom to be given along with the sticker when they demonstrate skills is the best way to use them.

 Finally, once your child is able to do all of the prerequisite skills, it's time to get officially started and get rid of those diapers!
 Start with Day 1 when you know you'll be able to be home all day without any distractions.
-While some parents assume that a child may need months of learning to use the bathroom instead of a diaper, if you can make the time, this step by step process provides potty training tips that will help a child learn at a much more rapid pace that I personally used to train all three of my own children.
+While some parents assume that it may take months of learning to use the bathroom instead of a diaper, if you can make the time, this step by step process provides potty training tips that will help a child learn at a much more rapid pace that I personally used to train all three of my own children.
 Once we started, they never wore diapers again.

-Learn tips for how to respond to accidents is so important so that you don't see any regression.
+Knowing how to respond to accidents is so important so that you don't see any regression.
 Scolding or any form of punishment for accidents other than practice trials could derail your progress and make it more likely to have to go back to the beginning of the process.
 You want to increase your child's ability to control his/her bladder and bowels.
-All children will have accidents when first getting toilet trained, so it's important to first recognize that this is an essential part of the learning process and know how to respond without causing any type of regression.
+All children will have accidents when first getting toilet trained, so you must first recognize that this is an essential part of the learning process and know how to respond without causing any type of regression.
 For more tips on this you can click the link above.

 This is one of the most commonly reported problems I have found for parents, but it doesn’t have to be.
 In fact, I personally came up with a special trick that works like a charm to get kids having bowel movements on the toilet with a little bit of effort and patience on your part.
 You can learn the common reasons for children refusing to use the toilet for bowel movements along with great ideas and tips for solving this problem by clicking the link above.
-They'll even work for potty training children with autism in this area.
+They'll even work for children with autism!